-Laparoscopic Adrenalectomy / Robotic Adrenalectomy are the minimal invasive surgery or the Key Hole surgery.
-It is a safe and effective way of removing the Adrenals and the results are comparable with the open surgery.
-It has got the advantage of the minimal invasive surgery in the form of less pain, shorter hospital stay, smaller scar, better cosmesis, and early return to the work.
+Laparoscopic Adrenalectomy / Robotic Adrenalectomy are minimally invasive or Key Hole surgery.
+It is a safe and effective way of removing the Adrenals, and the results are comparable with the open surgery.
+It has the advantage of minimally invasive surgery in the form of less pain, shorter hospital stay, smaller scar, better cosmesis, and early return to work.

-In the first consultation with the surgeon, he usually reviews all the documents, images and investigation.
+In the first consultation with the surgeon, he usually reviews all the documents, images and investigations.
 He does a physical examination and Asses the fitness for the surgery.
-In case there is adrenal tumor, the surgeon would like to know the functional status of the tumor and size.
-He usually advises battery of test to know the functional status as it is very important to know this prior to the surgery.
-Once the date of surgery is finalized, he may advice you to do few test for the surgical fitness and meet an anesthetist and a physician.
+In case there is an adrenal tumour, the surgeon would like to know the functional status of the tumour and its size.
+He usually advises a battery of tests to know the functional status as it is very important to know this before the surgery.
+Once the surgery date is finalized, he may advise you to do a few tests for the surgical fitness and meet an anaesthetist and a physician.

 - Physical exam

 - Comprehensive Metabolic Panel (blood chemistry profile)

 - Viral Markers